-The primary data provided by Atlas Tube represents all information for October 2021 to September 2022.
+The primary data provided by Atlas Tube represents all information for October 2023 to September 2024.
+Data for the process materials (e.g., lubricants, tooling, etc.) and packaging were provided for calendar year 2024, since these data were only available for this period.
 Using this data meets the PCR requirements.
 Time coverage of this data is considered very good.
 Primary data provided by Atlas Tube are specific to technology used in manufacturing their product.
 They are site-specific and considered of good quality.

-ATLAS TUBE

-Fabricated Hollow Structural Sections

-Plymouth, MI - Average Steel Supply Mix
+ATLAS TUBE Fabricated Hollow Structural Sections Kansas City, MO - Average Steel Supply Mix